-Oklahoma Student Loan Authority ($OSLA^{TM}$) is an express public trust created in 1972 for the benefit of the State of Oklahoma.
+Oklahoma Student Loan Authority (OSLATM) is an express public trust created in 1972 for the benefit of the State of Oklahoma.
 We are a secondary market, loan servicer and eligible lender in the guaranteed Federal Family Education Loan (FFEL) Program under the Higher Education Act of 1965, as amended (the Higher Education Act).
 We perform loan origination and servicing functions under the registered tradename "OSLA Student Loan ServicingTM".
+As a loan servicer, we were designated by the U.S. Department of Education (USDE) for Exceptional Performance status (Exceptional Performer) beginning January 1, 2006.

-We originate our own Consolidation Loans and we originate and perform pre-acquisition servicing for 36 other eligible lenders that are members of the OSLA Student Lending NetworkTM (the OSLA Network).
+We originate our own Consolidation Loans and we originate and perform pre-acquisition servicing of FFEL Program loans for 40 other eligible lenders that are members of the OSLA Student Lending NetworkTM (the OSLA Network).
 In addition, the OSLA Network includes eligible lenders that are responsible for originating, and interim servicing of, their own loans using our loan servicing system from their premises.
 Each OSLA Network lender is required to sell, and we are required to purchase, the loans that we service.
 We maintain a revolving warehouse line of credit to fund these purchases.